 - Focus on what’s pleasurable about work.
-There are always at least certain little pieces that are more fun than others.
-Find them no matter how small and focus on them at every opportunity.
+There are always at least certain little aspects that are more fun than others.
+Find and focus on them at every opportunity.

-- Remind yourself why a particular job is beneficial and ultimately pleasurable in the long run.
-There is a reason or you wouldn’t be doing it.
-Begin with the end in mind implies knowing the end benefit as well as the end specifications.
+- Remind yourself “why“ a particular job is beneficial and thus ultimately pleasurable in the long run.
+There must be a reason or presumably you wouldn’t be doing it.
+Beginning with the end in mind implies knowing the end benefit as well as the end specifications.

-- Learn how to completely concentrate on the subject at hand, to become completely absorbed and to switch at will.
-This has several benefits: (1) makes you more successful at what you do because you are paying more attention, (2) teaches you how to concentrate better, (3) rests your mind from subjects not being considered allowing you to attack them with renewed vigor later and (4) adds to your capacity to get the pleasure which naturally comes from doing something well. l.3871 If you also learn how to efficiently use only the force needed work will also become easier and you reservoirs of energy will increase.
+- Practice how to completely concentrate on the subject at hand, how to become completely absorbed and to switch focus at will.
+This has several benefits: It (1) makes you more successful at what you do because you are paying more attention, (2) teaches you how to concentrate better, (3) rests your mind from other subjects which allows you to attack them with renewed vigor later and (4) adds to your capacity to get the pleasure which naturally comes from doing something well. l.3871 If you also learn how to efficiently use only the force needed work will also become easier and you reservoirs of energy will increase.

 Baby steps is a common technique for gaining a little momentum when you are hung up.
 Chop big jobs into little easy time blocks and steps and finish them off one at a time.
 Also keep looking for any itty bitty positive aspects of your work that give you a little positive charges; a bunch of these can dramatically increase how much fun you experience in an otherwise mundane day.

-Working fast is often a practical way to get things moving.
+Working fast can be a practical way to get things moving as well.
 This is especially good for writing.
 Rather than drag along start writing fast.
 Wait until later to worry about editing and formal details.

 Repetition is also a tool that can help make progress faster and learning easier.
 Figure out what parts of a job are susceptible to repetition of good practices and what parts are unique requiring puzzle solving ability.
 When learning something get pleasurably involved with the subject instead of using will power; then use repetition to retain the details.